Please welcome Hank Shaw as he shares his mom’s favorite way of preparing garnet sweet potatoes for Thanksgiving. ~Elise

 - 4 Tbsp butter

-1 Get a large pot of water boiling and add a generous pinch of salt.
-Boil the sweet potatoes for 5-10 minutes, or until they are not longer crunchy; you will finish cooking them in a moment.
+1 Place the cut sweet potatoes in a pot and cover with a couple inches of cold water.
+Bring to a boil and add a generous pinch of salt.
+Boil the sweet potatoes for 5-10 minutes, or until you can just pierce them with the tines of a fork, but not fully cooked (you will continue to cook in the next step).
 Drain and set aside.

-2 Mix the remaining ingredients in a shallow, wide sauté pan and bring to a boil.
+2 Mix the remaining ingredients in a shallow, wide sauté pan and bring to a boil on high heat.
 Add the sweet potatoes and coat well with the sauce.
 Boil on high heat until the sauce reduces to a syrup, about 10 minutes.
 Serve hot.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!